Information for school employees

 Change personal details

-- Contact addresses or phone numbers
+- address or phone number

-- Bank account(s): There must be a main account, but you can request fixed amounts to be paid into other accounts.
+- bank account(s).
+There must be a main account, but you can request fixed amounts to be paid into other accounts.
 There is a 25c fee each pay period for each additional bank account.

 Resolve pay issues